If you’re thinking of growing pineapple plants, you don’t have to be a professional gardener to do it.

-You can also use diluted solution slow release 10-10-10 fertilizer during the early years of growth.
-These works great if you don't want to spend maintaining your plant.
+You can also use diluted solution to slow release 10-10-10 fertilizer during the early years of growth.
+These work great if you don’t want to spend maintaining your plant.

 Some experts also recommend adding beneficial bacterial or Mycorrhizae fungi to the soil.
 It helps with efficient nutrient transmission to the plant.

 You should also give pineapple a light dose of zinc sulfate that helps with growing strong foliage.
 Apply fertilizer directly on the roots and don’t spray it on leaves or flowers.

 The plant grows best when the temperature is between 65 °F – 95 °F (8°C – 35°C).